rexresearch

 identified as the induction stroke, wherein the piston travels

-the bottom dead center position, the compression stroke wherein
+to the bottom dead center position, the compression stroke

-the piston travels from the bottom dead center to the top dead
+wherein the piston travels from the bottom dead center to the

-center positions, this being followed by the expansion (or power)
+top dead center positions, this being followed by the expansion

-stroke wherein the piston travels from the top dead center
+(or power) stroke wherein the piston travels from the top dead

-position to the bottom dead center position, and the exhaust
+center position to the bottom dead center position, and the

-stroke wherein the piston travels from the bottom dead center
+exhaust stroke wherein the piston travels from the bottom dead

-position to the top dead center position.
-The intake valve is
+center position to the top dead center position.
+The intake

-shown open during the induction stroke and closed during the other
+valve is shown open during the induction stroke and closed

 during the other three strokes.
-The discharge valve is shown open
+The exhaust valve is shown open

 during the exhaust stroke and closed during the other three

-midpoint of the expansion stroke and terminating at approximately
+expansion stroke and terminating at approximately the midpoint

 FIG. 4 presents a diagrammatic view of the engine 26, and shows

-which may contain either a carburetor or a fuel injector assembly.
+60 which may contain either a carburetor or a fuel injector

-The engine 26 further comprises an exhaust manifold 62 connecting
+assembly.
+The engine 26 further comprises an exhaust manifold 62

-with exhaust valves 22 of the respective cylinders 12.
-Also shown
+connecting with exhaust valves 22 of the respective cylinders

-in FIG. 4 is the return manifold 44 of the engine 26, the return
+12. Also shown in FIG. 4 is the return manifold 44 of the engine

-manifold 44 connecting between the housing 60 of the carburetor or
+26, the return manifold 44 connecting between the housing 60 of

 computer 64 which operates to control various functions of the